Machine Learning Assessment: implications to cybersecurity: Introduction

-The rest of the article is organized as follows.
-Section~\ref{sec:nonp-meth-bias} paves the road to the article by reviewing the nonparametric estimators for estimating the mean and variance of one-sample statistics, including the preliminaries of bootstraps and influence function.
-This section is a very concise review mainly of the work done in \cite{Efron1993AnIntroduction,Hampel1974TheInfluence,Huber1996RobustStatistical}.
-Section~\ref{subsec:estimating} switches gears and reviews the nonparametric estimators that estimate the mean and variance of a special kind of statistics, i.e., the error rate of classification rules.
-This section is a concise review of the work done mainly in \cite{Efron1997ImprovementsOnCross}.
-Section~\ref{sec:NonParamInfAUC} is the main contribution of the present article that extends the nonparametric estimators that estimate the error rate, a one-sample statistic, to estimate the AUC, a two-sample statistic.
-It does so by providing theoretical parallelism between the two sets of estimators and showing that the extension is rigorous and not just an ad-hoc application.
-In addition, it explains and illustrates experimentally the concept of smoothness of some of these estimators and justifies the use of the leave-pair-out estimator for the AUC.
-Section~\ref{sec:experimental-results} provides experiments and results that illustrate the accuracy of the nonparametric estimators of the AUC designed in the preceding section and compare the results to those obtained earlier in the literature for the same estimators when they estimated the error rate. $\tilde{a}$
+The rest of this chapter is organized as follows.
+Sec.~\ref{sec:nonp-meth-bias} paves the road to the chapter by reviewing the nonparametric estimators for estimating the mean and variance of one-sample statistics, including the preliminaries of bootstraps and influence function.
+This section is a very concise review mainly of the work done in \cite{Hampel1974TheInfluence},~\cite{Efron1993AnIntroduction}, and~\cite{Huber1996RobustStatistical}.
+Sec.~\ref{subsec:estimating} switches gears and reviews the nonparametric estimators that estimate the mean and variance of a special kind of statistics, i.e., the error rate of classification rules.
+This section is a concise review of the work done mainly in~\cite{Efron1983EstimatingTheError} and~\cite{Efron1997ImprovementsOnCross}.
+Sec.~\ref{sec:NonParamInfAUC} explains how the nonparametric estimators that estimate the error rate, a one-sample statistic, can be extended to estimate the AUC, a two-sample statistic.
+It does so by providing theoretical parallelism between the two sets of estimators and showing that the extension is rigorous and not just an ad hoc application.
+Sec.~\ref{sec:conclusion} concludes the chapter and provides a discussion and an advice for practitioners.